moryachok/sql-builder/README.md

-# sql-builder
+# node-sql-builder
-sql-builder - is NPM module that helps to build SQL queries in JS object manner.
+node-sql-builder - is NPM module that helps to build SQL queries in JS object manner.